 If you vomit within 2 hours of taking the active pill, consider it as a missed pill.
 In that case, take another active pill as soon as you feel better and are not at risk of throwing up again.

-If your sickness lasts longer than three days or you’re worried about contraception, consult a doctor or healthcare provider.
+If your sickness lasts longer than three days and you’re worried about contraception, consult a doctor or healthcare provider.

 The progesterone-only (mini) pill

-If you are taking the progesterone or mini pill and you vomit after 2 hours of taking the active pill, you are still protected from getting pregnant.
+If you are taking the progesterone-only pill (mini pill) and you vomit 2 hours or more after taking the active pill, you are still protected from getting pregnant.

 If you’ve been sick for over 24 hours, the protective effect of the mini pill is reduced.
 Try to continue to take the mini pill as normal.
-But if that fails and your stomach keeps on turning, make sure you use a back-up method during and 48 hours after an illness.
+If that fails and your stomach keeps on turning, make sure you use a back-up method during your illness and and 48 hours after.

-If sickness continues or you are unsure what to do about birth control, speak to your healthcare provider.
+If your sickness continues and you are unsure what to do about birth control, speak to your healthcare provider.

 If you experience lasting diarrhea